10 Unusual Fairy Tale Books Every Child Will Love

 Age - 8 to 13 Years

 Rip Van Winkle is a kind Dutch man who is settled in the Catskill mountains in North America.
 To escape from his nagging wife, he sets out on an adventure to the mountains.
 En route, he meets some strange people and readily drinks the jenever (Dutch gin) that they offer.
-He falls into a stupor, and when he wakes up after 20 years, nothing is recognizable in revolutionized America.
+He falls into a stupor, and when he wakes up after 20 years, nothing is recognisable in revolutionised America.
 Full of fantasy and history, Rip Van Winkle's weird story of ghosts and legends is an ideal gothic fairy tale for your pre-teen.

 10. Toads and Diamonds by Heather Tomlinson